tenstorrent/tt-mlir/docs/src/build.md

   step.
 ```

-If you get the above error, it means you tried to build with an old version of cmake and there is a stale file.
-To fix this, `rm -rf` your build directory, install a newer version of cmake, and then rebuild.
+If you get the above error, it means you tried to build with an old version of cmake or ninja and there is a stale file.
+To fix this, `rm -rf` your build directory, install a newer version of cmake/ninja, and then rebuild.
+If you installed ninja via `sudo apt install ninja-build`, it might still be not up-to-date (v1.10.0).
+You may use ninja in the python virtual environment, or install it via `pip3 install -U ninja`, either way the version `1.11.1.git.kitware.jobserver-1` should work.

 ### `clang++ is not a full path and was not found in the PATH`